John, King of England: Richard's reign (1189–1199)

 The political turmoil continued.
 John began to explore an alliance with King Philip II of France, who had returned from the crusade in late 1191.
 John hoped to acquire Normandy, Anjou and the other lands in France held by Richard in exchange for allying himself with Philip.
 John was persuaded not to pursue an alliance by his mother.
 Longchamp, who had left England after Walter's intervention, now returned, and argued that he had been wrongly removed as justiciar.
 John intervened, suppressing Longchamp's claims in return for promises of support from the royal administration, including a reaffirmation of his position as heir to the throne.
 When Richard still did not return from the crusade, John began to assert that his brother was dead or otherwise permanently lost.
 Richard had in fact been captured shortly before Christmas 1192, while en route to England, by Duke Leopold V of Austria and was handed over to Emperor Henry VI, who held him for ransom.
 John seized the opportunity and went to Paris, where he formed an alliance with Philip.
 He agreed to set aside his wife, Isabella of Gloucester, and marry Philip's sister, Alys, in exchange for Philip's support.
 Fighting broke out in England between forces loyal to Richard and those being gathered by John.
 John's military position was weak and he agreed to a truce; in early 1194 the King finally returned to England, and John's remaining forces surrendered.
 John retreated to Normandy, where Richard finally found him later that year.
 Richard declared that John—despite being 27 years old—was merely "a child who has had evil counsellors" and forgave him, but removed his lands with the exception of Ireland.

 For the remaining years of Richard's reign, John supported his brother on the continent, apparently loyally.
 Richard's policy on the continent was to attempt to regain through steady, limited campaigns the castles he had lost to Philip II whilst on crusade.
 He allied himself with the leaders of Flanders, Boulogne and the Holy Roman Empire to apply pressure on Philip from Germany.
 In 1195 John successfully conducted a sudden attack and siege of Évreux castle, and subsequently managed the defences of Normandy against Philip.
 The following year, John seized the town of Gamaches and led a raiding party within 50 mi of Paris, capturing the Bishop of Beauvais.
-In return for this service, Richard withdrew his malevolentia (ill-will) towards John, restored him to the county of Gloucestershire and made him again the Count of Mortain.
+In return for this service, Richard withdrew his malevolentia (ill-will) towards John, restored him to the county of Gloucestershire and made him again Count of Mortain.